Obituary for Nizar Hamdoon (1944-2003)

 Nizar's method brought him great success.
 During his glory years as Iraqi ambassador in Washington, 1984-87, he had a reach, a public presence, and an impact that fellow ambassadors could only envy.

 With me, as with so many others unsympathetic to the regime he represented, Nizar went out of his way to establish a rapport.
 He telephoned on a regular basis and visited my homes, first in Newport, R.I., then in Philadelphia.
 When my wife and I traveled to Kuwait in 1987, he arranged a side trip to Baghdad.
-He invited me to dinner at his Washington residence and hosted a bus full of my organization's board members at his mission.
+He invited me to dinner at his Washington residence and in 1992 hosted a bus full of my organization's board members at his mission.

 Nizar disappeared from view after he finished his second stint in the United States (as Iraq's United Nations ambassador) in 1998.
 I idly wondered from time to time how he was faring as the war unfolded in March-April of this year; I did not know even if he was still part of the regime.
 So an e-mail I received on May 15, 2003, just two weeks after major hostilities in Iraq had ended, from "firstname.lastname@example.org" certainly caught my eye, as did its enigmatic text: